soupi/learn-haskell-blog-generator/src/04-markup/01-data_type.md

     > #### Quick detour: Kinds
     >
     > The `:kind` command is called as such because the "type" of a type is called a **kind**.
-    > Kinds can be one of two things, either a `*` which means a saturated (or concrete) type,
+    > Kinds can be one of two things, either a `*`, which means a saturated (or concrete) type,
     > such as `Int` or `Person`, or an `->` of two kinds, which is, as you might have guessed,
     > a type function, taking kind and returning a kind.
     >
     > Note that only types that have the kind `*` can have values.
-So for example while `Tuple Int`
+So, for example, while `Tuple Int`
     > is a valid Haskell concept that has the *kind* `* -> *`, and we can write code that will
     > work "generically" for all types that have a certain kind (e.g. `* -> *`), we cannot
-    > construct a value that will have the kind `* -> *`.
-All values have types, and all
+    > construct a value that has the kind `* -> *`.
+All values have types and all
     > types that have values have the kind `*`.
     >
-    > We will talk more about kinds later, for now let's focus on types!
+    > We will talk more about kinds later; let's focus on types for now!

 4. Either